Liuhebafa

-Liuhebafa quan (六合八法拳 (liùhébāfǎ quán, Six-Harmonies Eight-Methods Boxing)) is an internal Chinese martial art.
-It has been called "xinyi liuhebafa" (心意六合八法拳) and is also referred to as "water boxing" (水拳 (shuǐquán)) due to its principles.
+Liuhebafa Quan (六合八法拳 (liùhébāfǎ quán, Six-Harmonies Eight-Methods Boxing)) is a Neijia (internal) Chinese martial art.

 History

 The Song dynasty Taoist sage Chen Tuan is often credited with its origin and development.
 He was associated with the Taoist Monastery on Mount Hua in Shaanxi Province.

-The liuhebafa form zhu ji (築基 (zhú jī)) was taught in the late 1930s in Shanghai and Nanjing by Wu Yihui (1887–1958).
 It is said he had learned the art from three teachers: Yan Guoxing, Chen Guangdi (who learned the art from a monk, Da Yuan and a Taoist, Li Chan), and Chen Helu.

-Many of Wu Yihui's students had martial arts backgrounds and modified the form to merge it with their own knowledge.
-This is one of several explanations for its similarities with other martial arts such as xingyiquan, baguazhang, tai chi and yiquan.

-Six Harmonies and Eight Methods

-The Six Harmonies (六合) and the Eight Methods (八法) are the guiding principles of liuhebafa that give it its name.